What to do when HRT is not an option - 10 ways to ease menopause symptoms.

 Lifestyle changes for menopause symptom relief - they really work!

-There are several lifestyle changes that can help alleviate menopause symptoms, including:
+There are many lifestyle changes that can help alleviate menopause symptoms, including:

 It's important to note that the effectiveness of lifestyle changes can vary from person to person and typically we don't see results overnight, I work with my clients to help them put these changes into place and monitor the change it makes.